Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - Caldwell-Pope has taken 8.3 shots per game this season and made 3.8 per game, which account for 8.9% and 8.2%, respectively, of his team's total.

-- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's shots from beyond the arc.
+- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's tries from beyond the arc.

 - Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.
+- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the league.

-- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.
+- On the boards, the Suns have given up 42.9 rebounds per game, which puts them 11th in the NBA.

-- The Suns allow 23.4 assists per game, third-ranked in the NBA.
+- In terms of assists, the Suns are third in the NBA, giving up 23.4 per contest.

-- Looking at 3-pointers, the Suns are third in the league, allowing 11.4 makes per game.
+- Looking at 3-pointers, the Suns are third in the NBA, giving up 11.4 makes per game.

 Kentavious Caldwell-Pope vs. the Suns